JeffW12345/formality-classification-using-machine-learning/README.md

 - Files relating to testing the program, which are stored in the Program integrity test material folder.
 - A results spreadsheet.

-A project report will be added when it has been completed.

 USER NOTES
 ----------